 I had expected the smell.
-You know it: the familiar musty smell that always accompanies medical care facilities.
-But an unexpected sight met my eyes as my Mom and I walked through the door of the room.
-My sister slouched in a lounge chair, head cocked to one side as if permanently askew while her arms and legs twitched or shook uncontrollably.
-I tentatively came closer speaking her name.
-Looking up sideways, I thought I detected a moment of recognition in her eyes which quickly gave way to tears, then sobs, as she sat there helpless to communicate with or possibly even understand the visitors in her room.
+You know it: the familiar musty odor that pervades medical care facilities.
+But an unexpected sight met my eyes as my mother and I stepped into the room.
+My sister sat slouched in a lounge chair, head cocked to one side as if permanently askew.
+Her arms and legs twitched or shook uncontrollably, something I later understood was the involuntary response to the pain she was experiencing.
+I tentatively moved closer and spoke her name.
+She looked up at me sideways.
+I thought I detected recognition in her eyes, but her gaze immediately gave way to tears, then sobs.

-As the tears subsided, we spoke to her, words of love and encouragement.
-I knew that even if she understood, she would likely be unable to respond.
-My Mom and I sat to either side, aching for some way to meet her heart with our love, even if her mind was out of reach.
-The occasional twitch of an arm or grimace (of pain? sadness?) crossing her features unsettled me as did the unintelligible words which escaped her lips at odd moments.
+If she understood our words of encouragement and comfort, she was unable to communicate it.
+We sat on either side of her, aching for some way to penetrate her heart with our love, even if her mind was out of reach.
+The occasional twitch of an arm or grimace that crossed her features unsettled me, as did the unintelligible words escaping her lips at odd moments.

 Lunch arrived.
 Reticent to be the one holding the fork, I realized how unprepared I had been for this.
 I knew it was bad … I didn’t know it was this bad.
-Less than 5 months ago we had visited in her home.
-Wordlessly she had shown me the framed botanicals she had been working on.
-The tears slipping down my Mother’s cheeks echoed the ones staining my heart.
+Less than 5 months ago we had visited her home.
+Wordlessly she had taken me to the bedroom where her art supplies were stored.
+Several framed botanicals lay atop of the dresser.
+The work in those frames was but a shadow of her former talents.
+The tears I watched slipping down my Mother’s cheeks echoed the ones staining my heart.

 November 26, 2013, Day 2

-Tuesday the whole family went out for a visit.
-Her tears came again, ending as abruptly as they had begun.
-It began to dawn on me that seeing my once-vibrant sister in this condition was more than heartbreaking.
-It didn’t make any sense!
+Tuesday the whole family came to visit.
+My sister’s tears appeared again, then ended as abruptly as they had begun.
+It dawned on me that seeing my once-vibrant sister in this condition was worse than heartbreaking.
+It just didn’t make any sense!
 She looked like a person who had been in a debilitating car accident involving a head injury.

-How had early Alzheimer’s and lung cancer decimated her 57-yr. young mind & body so completely?
+How had her 57-yr. young mind & body been so completely decimated?

-As we all sat and talked to one another, seeking for ways to include her in the conversation, my mind drifted back to the past 5 years of decline.
-I wondered how much responsibility 18 months to 2 years of cancer treatments had in pushing my sister’s mind farther and faster from us?
-Leaving that day was harder than it had been the day before.
-When planning this trip, I had secretly hoped that His mercy would find her in God’s arms last week, free from the suffering of her physical body.
-Looking at her on Tuesday, I knew the prospect was more like weeks – perhaps months – rather than days until her release.
+As we sat and talked to one another, we looked for ways to include her in the conversation.
+I could not stop thinking about the past 5 years of decline.
+It occurred to me to blame the last 18 months of cancer treatments for pushing my sister’s mind farther and farther from us.
+That day, leaving was harder than it had been the day before.
+When I had planned the trip, I had secretly hoped to find her already in God’s arms, free from suffering.
+Looking at her on Tuesday, I understood the prospect could take weeks – perhaps months – rather than days.

 November 27, 2013, Day 3